alegrigoriev/AlegrDiff/ReadMe.txt

 F8 - hold anchor

 Problems:
-"Side by side" missing in binary file menu OnViewRefresh not defined for binary files
+OnViewRefresh not defined for binary files
 "Parent directory exists only in" should only print the name of base directory (or ) Sort order change needs to keep column sizes